 We know from experience that CBOs are best placed to reach adolescent girls, young women and marginalised populations including people living with HIV.
 This fund will help bring vital resources to create knowledge, awareness and demand for integrated, quality SRHR and HIV services; and advocate for these services to be made available and for sexual and reproductive rights to be upheldDivya Bajpai, Director of Programmes at Frontline AIDS

-- We’ve reached 618,400 people with integrated SRHR and HIV services since the programme began.
+- We’ve reached over a million people with integrated SRHR and HIV services since the programme began.

-For more stories and results, read our SRHR Umbrella newsletter!
+For more stories and results, read our latest SRHR Umbrella newsletter!

 Will you help us end aids?